RocketDerp/April14_2025/Grim_Blunt/Lies_confusion_comprehension_understanding.md

 Humans can not distinguish misunderstandings from lies.
 It is a global problem throughout history.

-And it is a mistake when we accept lies and manipulation, trick each other, becauses we are barely getting by with our grasp on truth and reality *without* manipulation.
-That's the point of Neil Postman and televisoin.
+And it is a mistake when we accept lies and manipulation, trick each other, because we are barely getting by with our grasp on truth and reality *without* manipulation.
+That's the point of Neil Postman and television.
 "I do not mean to imply that television news **deliberately aims** to deprive Americans of a coherent, contextual understanding of their world.
 I mean to say that when news is packaged as entertainment, that is the inevitable result." - 1985

 It is not deliberate, that's the reason I keep pointing to Neil Postman.
-We are tricked and bamboozled by our shallow superficial reactioons.
+We are tricked and bamboozled by our shallow superficial reactions.
 We don't *need* someone trying to trick us, it happens because of the structure and venue.

+&nbsp;

 ## Neil Postman 1985

+News articles mentioning Neil Postman’s1985 book and remarking how we seem to be “Amusing Ourselves to Death”:

 August 17, 2015
 More than a full year before November 2016 election